CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/install.md

 <!-- vale off -->
 ## netq install opta activate-job

-Activates the NetQ Collector software after you configure and install an initial server or server cluster.
+Activates the NetQ software after you configure and install an initial server or server cluster.
 Activation requires a configuration key that you can obtain from an email titled *A new site has been added to your NVIDIA NetQ account* (sent to your NetQ administrator).
 <!-- vale on -->

 ### Syntax